spotify/flo/README.md

 ## Tasks are lazy

 Creating instances of `Task<T>` is cheap.
-No matter how complex and deep the task graph might be, creating the top level `Task<T>` will not cause the whole graph to be created.
+No matter how complex and deep the task DAG might be, creating the top level `Task<T>` will not cause the whole DAG to be created.
 This is because all inputs are declared using a `Supplier<T>`, utilizing their properties for deferred evaluation:

 ```java
 someLibrary.maybeNeedsValue(() -> expensiveCalculation());